The History of Plantation Shutters

 Table of Contents

-What is the Origin of Plantation Shutters?
+What is the History of Plantation Shutters?

 The phrase ‘plantation shutters’ was derived in America during colonial times, initially introduced to the American colonists by the Spanish.
-However, the design of plantation shutters has a history that goes back over 2,500 years ago, invented by the Greeks in 800BC.
+However, the design of plantation shutters has a history that goes back over 2,500 years, invented by the Greeks in 800 BC.

 The Greeks made the original shutters out of a high-quality marble stone, which provided a superior cover for windows due to increased airflow control and light.
-After the ancient Greek empire began to recede, many different designs of these shutters became popular in parts of Europe, spreading first to the Mediterranean region where their form changed from marble to wood.
-Wood helped make the shutters more customizable, provided more insulation, and protected the home from bugs and rain.
+After the ancient Greek empire began to recede, many different designs of these shutters became popular in parts of Europe, spreading first to the Mediterranean region, where their form changed from marble to wood.
+Wood helped make the shutters more customisable, provided more insulation, and protected the home from bugs and rain.

 Window shutters also made their way to England during the medieval period, though these were solid in design and used primarily for security reasons.
 Over the centuries, the style of window shutters would change as glass became more popularly used in windows and shutters even became more decorative than functional around the 18th century.